Harmony Biosciences Holdings Inc. (HRMY) Shares Down Despite Recent Market Volatility

 HRMY’s Market Performance

-HRMY stock saw a decrease of -25.38% in the past week, with a monthly decline of -26.64% and a quarterly a decrease of -42.09%.
-The volatility ratio for the week is 4.22%, and the volatility levels for the last 30 days are 3.99% for Harmony Biosciences Holdings Inc. (HRMY).
-The simple moving average for the last 20 days is -22.62% for HRMY stock, with a simple moving average of -34.27% for the last 200 days.
+The stock of Harmony Biosciences Holdings Inc. (HRMY) has seen a -21.82% decrease in the past week, with a -23.66% drop in the past month, and a -39.54% fall in the past quarter.
+The volatility ratio for the week is 8.63%, and the volatility levels for the past 30 days are at 5.11% for HRMY.
+The simple moving average for the last 20 days is -20.87% for HRMY stock, with a simple moving average of -34.39% for the last 200 days.

 Analysts’ Opinion of HRMY